datatrail-jhu/05_R/manuscript/01_rstudio_cloud_tour.md

 swirl()
 ```

+As a reminder, to run code, with your cursor on the line of code you'd like to run, you can **hit 'ctrl + enter' to run that line of code**.
+Similarly, if there are multiple lines you want to run, you can highlight the lines you want to run and again hit 'ctrl + enter' to run those lines of code.

 This will bring up a prompt asking you what swirl should call you.
 Type your first name as a response here and hit "enter."

 ![starting `swirl`](images/01_rstudio_cloud_tour/01_R_rstudio_cloud_tour-33.png)